Azure/azure-sdk/docs/general/azurecore.md

 2. The list of supported API versions may be different.
 3. The endpoints used will be different.

 The majority of services are configured using an endpoint definition (which is generally a fully-qualified URI).
-However, some services have implicit endpoints defined (for example, Azure Identity uses `https://login.microsoftonline.com`) and some services construct an endpoint based on a friendly name.
+However, some services have implicit endpoints defined (for example, Azure Identity uses `https://login.microsoftonline.com` for public Azure) and some services construct an endpoint based on a friendly name.
 There are approximately 15-20 services for which one of these cases hold.

 Sovereign clouds may be split into two distinct groups: